-21.-(1) If the Public Guardian is required to attach a note to a registered instrument (that is not an electronic instrument) under paragraph 7(4), 17, 18, 19 or 20, any person who possesses all or any of the following documents must (if required by the Public Guardian) deliver them to the Public Guardian:

-- (a) the instrument; - (b) any copy of the instrument that has been certified by the Public Guardian under paragraph 11.

-(2) The Public Guardian may attach to the registered instrument, the note in any form and manner as the Public Guardian may determine (including in an electronic form and by electronic means).
+- 22.-(1) If the Public Guardian is required to attach a note to a registered instrument under paragraph 18, 19, 20 or 21, any person who possesses all or any of the following documents must deliver them to the Public Guardian: - (a) the instrument; - (b) any copies of the instrument that have been certified by the Public Guardian under paragraph 13. - (2) The Public Guardian may attach to the registered instrument, the note in any form and manner as the Public Guardian may determine (including in an electronic form and by electronic means).